In an Instant

-The Cheng family live in a very typical two-storey home with an open concept kitchen/dining/living room area.
+The Cheng family live in a very typical two-story home with an open concept kitchen/dining/living room area.
 From the living room, there is a set of stairs taking you to the three bedrooms upstairs, a bonus area and a shared bathroom.

 It was almost identical to another home we renovated in the past, for our friend Jax.
-This very common layout is great for a family, until a family member with reduced mobility needs to get around.
+This very common layout is great for a family until a family member with reduced mobility needs to get around.

 We are now working with the Cheng family to complete renovations to the home in order to make it more accessible to Hailey.
 We are prioritizing the stairs, second floor, Hailey’s bedroom and the master ensuite to give Hailey more freedom to access more of the home.